VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
+  -remoteWrite.headers array
+     Optional HTTP headers to send with each request to -remoteWrite.url.
+For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to -remoteWrite.url.
+Multiple headers must be delimited by '^^': -remoteWrite.headers='header1:value1^^header2:value2'
+     Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.label array
      Optional label in the form 'name=value' to add to all the metrics before sending them to -remoteWrite.url.
 Pass multiple -remoteWrite.label flags in order to add multiple labels to metrics before sending them to remote storage
      Supports an array of values separated by comma or specified via multiple flags.